KrzysztofDolanski/gedania1922_manager/README.md

 # Gedania 1922 Gdańsk Manager
 This app can help the coaching staff manage players efficiently.

+## Prereqiusities

+This project use following technologies:
+- JDK 11
+- Hibernate
+- MySQL

+You should have access to mysql database, and access to it is in configurraton file in resources.

 ## What does it do?
 This application has following funcionalities: